equalitie/ouinet/README.md

         firefox --no-remote --profile ff-profile

-Otherwise you may manually [modify your browser's settings][Firefox proxy] to make the client (listening on port `localhost:8077` here) its HTTP and HTTPS/SSL proxy.
+Otherwise you may manually [modify your browser's settings][Firefox proxy] to make the client (listening on host `localhost` and port 8077 here) its HTTP and HTTPS/SSL proxy.

 [Firefox proxy]: http://www.wikihow.com/Enter-Proxy-Settings-in-Firefox
     "How to Enter Proxy Settings in Firefox"